Article last updated: April 30, 2018

 Most Louisiana courts require a specific list of the parishes or municipalities in which the seller is prohibited from carrying on business to be attached to the noncompetition agreement.
 However, some courts only require that the parish be identifiable.
 An agreement that restricted a president of a drilling equipment company from conducting business in all sixty-four Louisiana parishes, Texas, Mississippi, Alabama and Florida was held to be overbroad and thus was null and void because the court was not able to reform it.
 The parishes specified in a noncompetition agreement should be parishes in which the ex-employer or buyer actually has a location or a customer as employers and buyers are not permitted to restrict former employees or sellers in markets in which the employer or buyer does not operate.

-As the statute provides, the duration for a noncompetition agreement for a seller of a business should be limited to two years.
+As the statute provides, the duration for a noncompetition agreement for a seller of a business should be limited to two years from sale of business.
 Prior to the adoption of the current statute in 1989, Louisiana courts upheld noncompetition agreements with durations for longer than two years, but this is now a well-settled area of law.
 In a transaction involving rollover equity or where the seller will also be an employee of the buyer after the transaction, it is common for the seller to have an employment agreement.
 The employment agreement or independent contractor agreement can have a noncompetition clause with a different restrictive period.
 La.
 Rev. Stat.
 23:921(C) provides that the maximum duration for a noncompetition or nonsolicitation clause in an employment agreement or an independent contractor agreement is a period not to exceed two years from the date of the last work performed under the written contract.

 It is common for a noncompetition agreement to include nonsolicitation provisions restricting a seller from soliciting the customers of the buyer and the seller’s former employees.
 La.
 Rev. Stat.
 23:921 does not expressly govern the solicitation of employees, but rather only governs the solicitation of customers.
 However, the vast majority of cases since the 1989 amendment have found clauses prohibiting the solicitation of employees to be enforceable under Louisiana law.